 HHSI supporters receive updates on activities (make sure you have signed up to our

-e-newsletter), and in Ireland, [ADD can] have access to [ADD material from] the HHSI library.
+e-newsletter), and in Ireland, can have access to material from the HHSI library.

 If you are taking tuition with an HHSI teacher, you also have the possibility to rent an HHSI

 Membership runs from January to December each year.
 All members are listed on this page, unless they wish to remain anonymous.

 You can post us a cheque or postal order made payable to: